 The end result of this effort is a beautiful and intact original plaster wall or ceiling that is ready to continue standing the test of time.
 Too often the plaster and lath walls are being lost to the "gut it all" crowd, but this is often an overly aggressive approach to a situation that can be solved with a few dollars of metal buttons.
 It's more Eco friendly, often more energy efficient, allows for less sound transmission, and retains that historic character that has been far more elusive over the last few decades.

 I hope you'll consider using plaster buttons to restore and save some of the historic fabric of your home.
-The best place I've seen to buy them (and the place I've been ordering them for years) is from Killian Hardware.

 Have you ever used plaster buttons in any of your projects?
 I know plaster walls can be intimidating at first, but learning how to love them will make living in an old house much easier.

 We have a whole series of plaster repair/skim coating posts you should check out if you like this or are trying to tackle the same thing.
 Here's the whole list for convenience:

 - Plaster Repair for DIYers - No Need to Rip It Out

 - Plaster Buttons to Fix Your Crumbling Ceiling - this post

 - Plaster Repair Part 2: Laying a New Brown Coat